-A research conducted on the substantial decrease in the suicide deaths among the White Mountain Apache Members.
+The research was conducted on the substantial decrease in suicide deaths among the White Mountain Apache Members.

-A new research that was conducted by the Johns Hopkins Bloomberg school of Public health and the tribe found out that there was a reduction in suicidal deaths among the White Mountain Apache in Arizona.
+New research that was conducted by the Johns Hopkins Bloomberg School of Public health and the tribe found out that there was a reduction in suicidal deaths among the White Mountain Apache in Arizona.
 Figures showed that suicide had gone down by almost 40 percent between the years 2006 and 2012.
 This was in comparison to the previous six-year period.

-The November issue of the American journal of Public Health published these 18onlygirlsdiscount.com findings.
-The results support much more other findings of studies conducted that shows that with comprehensive community-based efforts; we are a step closer to prevent suicide.
+The November issue of the American Journal of Public Health published these 18onlygirlsdiscount.com findings.
+The results support many other findings of studies conducted that show that with comprehensive community-based efforts; we are a step closer to preventing suicide.
 This is a very sure way to prevent suicide.

 The tribe also trains adults so as to identify the youths that are at a risk; which includes two school-based programs.
-One program recruiting elders to promote cultural engagement and the second program promoting coping and problem-solving skills which include involving the media on a community-based campaign to promote prevention education.
+One program recruits elders to promote cultural engagement and the second program promotes coping and problem-solving skills which include involving the media in a community-based campaign to promote prevention education.
 The second program also provides counseling to the victims who turn to drugs and those who have suicidal thoughts.

 Celebrating life, as they call their comprehensive youth suicide prevention program, is secure and is protected by a password.
 The program has several Blacked.com discounts elements.
 The first is that outreach workers and Apache elders educate youth at risk on how to personally address suicidal thoughts through the two school-based programs I mentioned above.
 The other element involves outreach messages to the tribal community concerning the holiness of life.
 They also provide a 24-hour helpline; The National Suicide Prevention Lifeline [1-800-273-TALK .

 The third element is educational messages that are tailored to culture.
-The messages are aired through social media and through door to door campaigns.
-The fourth element is the immediate help by community health specialists who conduct a close follow-up to all youths and adults who are reported to the surveillance system as having suicidal thoughts, attempts or who harm themselves by abusing drugs and substance.
+The messages are aired through social media and through door-to-door campaigns.
+The fourth element is the immediate help by community health specialists who conduct a close follow-up to all youths and adults who are reported to the surveillance system as having suicidal thoughts, or attempts, or who harm themselves by abusing drugs and substances.
 The fifth element is the celebrating life team.